METS-Programme/ugandaemr-usermanual/smc.md

 ![](SMC8.png)

 ### Circumcision follow-up visits
+Note: This section is normally filled as an update.
+Reffer to instructions on how to update an SMC client form.
 Three follow-up visits are provided for.
 Make sure the type of visit and the date the follow-up visit happened is entered